 Our unrecognized tax benefits are related to multiple foreign and domestic jurisdictions.
-There are potential changes in unrecognized tax benefits from the multiple jurisdictions in which we operate, as well as the expiration of various statutes of limitation and possible completion of tax examinations; however, we do not anticipate that our total unrecognized tax benefits will significantly change over the next 12 months.
+Due to potential changes in unrecognized tax benefits from the multiple jurisdictions in which we operate, as well as the expiration of various statutes of limitation, it is reasonably possible that our gross unrecognized tax benefits, net of foreign currency adjustments, may decrease within the next 12 months by a range of approximately \$2.5 to \$3.5 million.

-At December 31, 2019, we had \$13.5 million in unrecognized tax benefits of which \$13.5 million, if recognized, would affect the effective tax rate.
-In comparison, at December 31, 2018, we had \$11.5 million in unrecognized tax benefits of which \$11.4 million, if recognized, would affect the effective tax rate.
-We recognized a benefit of approximately \$0.7 million in interest and penalties during the year ended December 31, 2019 and \$1.3 million in interest and penalties during the year ended December 31, 2018.
-We had approximately \$3.6 million, \$2.9 million and \$1.6 million of accrued interest and penalties related to uncertain tax positions at December 31, 2019, 2018 and 2017, respectively.
+At December 31, 2020, we had \$17.6 million in unrecognized tax benefits of which \$17.6 million, if recognized, would affect the effective tax rate.
+In comparison, at December 31, 2019, we had \$13.5 million in unrecognized tax benefits of which \$13.5 million, if recognized, would affect the effective tax rate.
+We recognized an increase of approximately \$1.5 million in interest and penalties expense during the year ended December 31, 2020 and \$0.7 million in interest and penalties during the year ended December 31, 2019.
+We had approximately \$5.1 million, \$3.6 million and \$2.9 million of accrued interest and penalties related to uncertain tax positions at December 31, 2020, 2019 and 2018, respectively.
 Interest and penalties related to uncertain tax positions are recognized as a component of income tax expense.